 If you wish to get in touch with our administrative staff, please see the admin staff contact page.

-My archaeological background includes my BA and MA at the University of Sheffield, where I focused on the material culture of distillation and monastic chemistry, and a stint working in commercial archaeology with Albion Archaeology in Bedford.
-Consequently I have extensive experience of excavation and artefact handling both in the field and in museum contexts.
+My archaeological background includes my BA and MA at the University of Sheffield, where I focused on the material culture of distillation and monastic chemistry, as well as a stint working in commercial archaeology with Albion Archaeology in Bedford.
+Consequently I have extensive experience of excavation, research, and museum work related to archaeology.
 I am interested in the archaeology of medieval and post-medieval science, technology, and medicine; colonial archaeology in the Atlantic region; and the presentation of archaeology to the public by researchers, commercial units, community groups, and museums.

-My project presents a new approach to the archaeology of medicine and pharmacy in the early modern period, and will produce a significant contribution to medical humanities scholarship.
-The focus of… read more
+My project presents a new approach to the archaeology of medicine and pharmacy in the early modern period and will make a significant contribution to medical humanities scholarship by producing a… read more